 The minimum liability limit available from the at-fault driver’s insurance policy might not sufficiently cover your total losses.
 After receiving a settlement from the liability insurance company, you might be able to file a claim with your auto insurance company to supplement your remaining losses.

 Underinsured motorist (UM) coverage provides compensation to an accident victim when the available liability limits aren’t high enough.
-If you opted to purchase UM insurance, Law Offices of Ronald J. Resmini, LTD. could file a claim with your UM insurance company and attempt to cover your additional losses, so you don’t have to pay for them yourself.
+If you opted to purchase UM insurance, Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. could file a claim with your UM insurance company and attempt to cover your additional losses, so you don’t have to pay for them yourself.

 What Are My Options If a Drunk Driver Killed My Loved One in a Car Accident?